cdio/caio/README.md

 * *CTRL-C* on the terminal enters the CPU monitor (if the monitor is not active the emulation is terminated).

+* *ALT-V* toggless the visibility of the info panel.

 ## Disk Drive